ats-lang/ATS-CodeBook/RECIPE/CSV-parsing/README.md

 where the first row contains the name of each column.
-The function `dframe_read_fileref` in the file *myread.dats* parses such a table (contained in the file referred to by a given file handle) into a list of gvhasbtbl-values, which is essentially a hashtable of gvalues (declared in the file *$PATSHOME/libats/ML/SATS/gvalue.sats*).
+The function `dframe_read_fileref` in the file *myread.dats* parses such a table (contained in the file referred to by a given file handle) into a list of gvhasbtbl-values, each of which is essentially a hashtable of gvalues (declared in the file *$PATSHOME/libats/ML/SATS/gvalue.sats*).

 Please find in *NDX100.dats* some code that parses the historic data